![]() |

 is a given that the film can't end happily.
 No one wrote happy endings for

 homosexuals back then (except E.M.
-Forster but he doesn't count because
+Forster but you can't really count him either because

 uses the tragic denouement as a springboard to end the film with one last